cvs-health/testaro/README.md

 Testaro checks periodically.
 The interval between checks, in seconds, is specified by an `INTERVAL` environment variable.

+After Testaro starts watching, its behavior depends on the environment variable `WATCH_FOREVER`.
+If its value is `true`, watching continues indefinitely.
+If its value is `false` or it has no value, watching stops after the first job is found and run.

 To make Testaro start watching, execute the statement `node watch`.

 There are two ways for Testaro to watch for jobs.